elcodi/docs/docs/quick-start.md

 [![Build Status](https://travis-ci.org/elcodi/bamboo.svg?branch=master)](https://travis-ci.org/elcodi/bamboo)

 > Warning.
 This project is not tagged as stable yet.
-It means that we don't
-> promise BC between minor versions or patch versions.
-During the first quart of
-> June we will release our first Beta version for developers.
-Stay Tuned and
-> enjoy Elcodi.
+During this Beta stage, we
+> aim to find and resolve all bugs, empower testing layer and build even a
+> better and bigger project documentation.

-Welcome to Bamboo e-commerce - a fully-functional e-commerce application built using [Elcodi] components on top of the
+Welcome to Bamboo e-commerce - a fully-functional e-commerce application built using [Elcodi] components on top of the [Symfony] framework.
-[Symfony] framework.

 Yes, you got it right!
 Bamboo uses the Symfony framework but our components are framework agnostic, that is, they only depend on the Symfony components as opposed to the whole framework or any of its distributions.

 Why should I use Bamboo?
 That's simple, to sell your products.
 We provide you with an interface to sell your products and manage your store.
 You only have to focus on offering a good product, we take care of the rest.

 ## Requirements

+We're trying to build this project with a light default dependencies.

 ### PHP